Mazatlán is an incredibly easy city to get around, as there are tons of options for transportation, and they’re all affordable!

 Many people find a private driver through friends who have been to Mazatlán before, expat Facebook groups, or through word of mouth.

 Depending if you want a tour, or just a quick ride around town, prices will vary driver to driver.
-(Once we personally take a few rides I will update this blog with more private driver info.)

 The rates for a Vbike rental are only $10 pesos per hour. ($0.70 CAD / $0.52 USD)